kerondwarf55/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge for programmers to create robust and user-friendly software, while acknowledging the ever-present potential for users to find unexpected ways to break or misuse it.
 It serves as a reminder to always consider the end-user in the development process and to continually strive for improvement in our programming practices.

+# 2023-11-22
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.
+ ---
+ Second, wisely plan you time by estimating how long each task will take.
+You can use a time tracking tool like Toggl or RescueTime to help with this.
+Knowing how much time you have allocated for each step will ensure that your project stays on track and doesn't get derailed by time-consuming tasks that could have been avoided.